meyer-lab-cshl/snakemake-uge/README.md

 The profile takes care of job submission and status checks.
 Rule specific parameters can be provided in a separate .yaml file provided in the working directory (see [Examples](#examples)).

+Note: For pipelines consisting of many jobs with short excution times (less than or a few minutes), we recommend running snakemake in single node mode i.e. a single multicore UGE interactive job on one node.
+In these pipelines, the overall run time could be dominated by UGE queueing/processing time.
+For pipelines with longer job runtimes and/or very different memory/cpu requirements per rule, using the profile described in this repository is recommended.

 [TOC]: #